 Beloved, while the carnal people who don’t love and value the Lord Jesus as you do may be angry, upset or offended seeing your huge sacrifices for the sake of the Lord and His gospel, you must not become bitter or discouraged.

-The Lord sees, recognizes, acknowledges, and appreciates every act of your pure worship to Him and He will not fail to shut the mouth of your critics, honour and reward you, just as He did for Mary.
+The Lord sees, recognizes, acknowledges, and appreciates every act of your pure worship to Him and He will not fail to shut the mouth of your critics, and honour and reward you, just as He did for Mary.

 10 For God is not unjust to forget your work and labor of love which you have shown toward His name, in that you have ministered to the saints, and do minister.